London Borough of Wandsworth

-Wandsworth (/ˈwɒndzwɝːθ/) is a London borough in southwest London; it forms part of Inner London and has an estimated population of 329,677 inhabitants.
-Its main named areas are Battersea, Balham, Putney, Tooting and Wandsworth Town.
+Wandsworth (/ˈwɒndzwɝːθ/) is a London borough in South West London, England.
+It forms part of Inner London and has an estimated population of 329,677 inhabitants.
+Its main communities are Battersea, Balham, Putney, Tooting and Wandsworth Town.

 The borough borders the London Borough of Lambeth to the east, the London Borough of Merton and the Royal Borough of Kingston upon Thames to the south, the London Borough of Richmond upon Thames to the west, and to the north (across the River Thames) three boroughs, namely the London Borough of Hammersmith and Fulham, the Royal Borough of Kensington and Chelsea and the City of Westminster.
 The local authority is Wandsworth London Borough Council.

 History

-Until 1889, the current area of Wandsworth was part of the county of Surrey.
-In 1855 the Wandsworth District of the Metropolis was formed comprising the parishes of Battersea (excluding Penge), Clapham, Putney, Streatham, Tooting Graveney and Wandsworth.
-Battersea was removed from the district in 1888.
-In 1900 the remaining district became the Metropolitan Borough of Wandsworth and Battersea became the Metropolitan Borough of Battersea.
+The area of the modern borough was historically part of the county of Surrey.
+From 1856 the area was governed by the Metropolitan Board of Works, which was established to provide services across the metropolis of London.
+In 1889 the Metropolitan Board of Works' area was made the County of London.
+From 1856 until 1900 the lower tier of local government within the metropolis comprised various parish vestries and district boards.
+One such district was the Wandsworth District, containing the six parishes of Battersea, Clapham, Putney, Streatham, Tooting Graveney and Wandsworth.
+In 1888 Battersea was removed from the district to be governed by its own vestry.
+In 1900 the lower tier was reorganised into metropolitan boroughs.
+The parish of Battersea became the Metropolitan Borough of Battersea and the Wandsworth District became the Metropolitan Borough of Wandsworth.

-The London Borough of Wandsworth was formed in 1965 from the former area of the Metropolitan Borough of Battersea and the Metropolitan Borough of Wandsworth, but excluding the former parish of Clapham and most of the former parish of Streatham, which were transferred to the London Borough of Lambeth.
-The areas to the west of Clapham Common in the current borough of Wandsworth are often incorrectly referred to as Clapham, but are in fact part of Battersea parish.
+The modern borough was created in 1965 under the London Government Act 1963.
+It covered the former borough of Battersea and the majority of the former borough of Wandsworth, but excluding the Clapham and Streatham areas, which went to Lambeth.

 Geography

-Clapham Junction railway station is in Battersea, rather than Clapham in the borough.
+The borough includes the major Clapham Junction railway station, which despite the name is in Battersea not Clapham.
 There are many new or refurbished buildings along the borough's prosperous riverside including the large Chelsea Bridge Wharf.
 The Peace Pagoda, one of many such international pagodas, is in Battersea Park, a sprawling rectangle often hosting circuses beside the Thames.
 The London Heliport, London's main and busiest heliport, is just beyond Battersea Park, and south of this is New Covent Garden Market.
 In terms of size, South Thames College, Southside Shopping Centre, Wandsworth and The Exchange Shopping Centre, Putney are among the largest secular structures.